sweeneychris/TheiaSfM/docs/source/sfm.rst

   Set to true for verbose logging.

-.. member:: bool BundleAdjustmentOptions::constant_camera_intrinsics
+.. member:: OptimizeIntrinsicsType BundleAdjustmentOptions::intrinsics_to_optimize

-  DEFAULT: ``false``
+  DEFAULT: ``FOCAL_LENGTH_PRINCIPAL_POINT_AND_RADIAL_DISTORTION``

+  During bundle adjustment we can optionally optimize camera intrinsics parameters.
+You can choose to optimize no intrinsics (i.e., keep them constant), all intrinsics, or a subset of intrinsics.
+This is often useful because some parameters like skew and aspect ratio are often constant and do not need to be optimized.
+The options are:

-  If set to true, the camera intrinsics are held constant during optimization.
-This is useful if the calibration is precisely known ahead of time.
+    ``NONE``: All intrinsic parameters are held constant.
+This is useful when calibration is known.

+    ``ALL``: Optimize all intrinsic parameters.

+    ``FOCAL_LENGTH``: Only optimize the focal length.

+    ``FOCAL_LENGTH_AND_PRINCIPAL_POINTS``: Optimize focal length and principal
+    points.

+    ``FOCAL_LENGTH_AND_RADIAL_DISTORTION``: Optimize focal length and radial
+    distortion.

+    ``FOCAL_LENGTH_PRINCIPAL_POINTS_AND_RADIAL_DISTORTION``: Optimize focal
+    length, principal points, and radial distortion.

 .. member:: int BundleAdjustmentOptions::num_threads